AlephAlpha/Nekomata/doc/Builtins.md

 Fails when the two lists are of different lengths.

+### `slices` (`Š`, `2 -> 1`)

+Split a list into a list of slices of a given length.

+If the length of the list is not a multiple of the slice length, the last slice is shorter.

+If the first argument is a number, it is converted to a range from 0 to that number minus 1.

+Fails when the given length is not positive.

 ### `uninterleave` (`ĭ`, `1 -> 2`)

 uninterleave a list into a list of elements at even positions and a list of elements at odd positions.